willwillems/resulite/README.md

 An easy, simple and quick online resume/personal page.
 Currently under heavy development but feel free to [sign up](https://beta.resulite.com/register) or contribute!

 # 👱 Example:
-You can check out my personal resulite page @ https://rutger.resulite.com though it is also available trough rutgerwillems.com which is how I recommend you set it up too (trough an iFrame, most hosting providers offer this option for free).
+You can check out my personal resulite page @ https://rutger.resulite.com though one could also make it available through a custom domain which is what I recommend.

 # 🔧 TODO: